Parameters and duality for the metaplectic geometric Langlands theory: Twisting of factorization categories by gerbes

 \section{Twisting of factorization categories by gerbes}

 \ssec{The context}

-Let $\CC$ be a symmetric monoidal category, and let $A$ be a torsion abelian group that acts by automorphisms of the identity functor on $\CC$ (viewed as a symmetric monoidal functor).
-We will assume that the orders of elements in $A$ are co-prime with $\on{char}(k)$.
+Let $\CC$ be a symmetric monoidal category, and let $A$ be a finite abelian group that acts by automorphisms of the identity functor on $\CC$ (viewed as a symmetric monoidal functor).
+We will assume that the orders of elements in $A$ are prime to $\on{char}(k)$.

 Up to passing to a colimit, we can write